 - Prohibits the pet store sale of dogs and cats from puppy and kitten mills while allowing stores to host adoption events with animal shelters and rescues.

-- Three states (MD, CA, ME) and over 340 local jurisdictions across the US including Roseville, Eden Prairie, and St. Paul, MN - have passed similar pet store laws.
+- Four states in the US and over 390 localities across the country, including Roseville, Eden Prairie, St. Paul, Carver, and Cloquet, Minnesota, have passed humane pet store laws.